 Beware of these backyard dangers

-The days are growing longer, the sun is warmer and school is out.
-Summer is here.
+The days are growing longer, the sun is warmer and summer is almost here.
 With more time being spent outdoors comes additional dangers for adults and children alike.

 Alix McNulty, manager of community outreach and population health at Advocate Children’s Hospital, offers the following tips for better backyard safety.

 - Be careful around pools: No child should be left unattended near any body of water, even small kiddie pools.
 Children can drown in just a couple inches of water.